Hardly any disease in gynecology responds as well to natural, nutritional treatment as polycystic ovary syndrome (PCOS).

 Important to know if a woman also wants to have children: due to the influence on ovarian function, D-chiro-inositol should always be dosed much lower than myo-inositol.

-The micronutrient chromium has also been used for decades to treat insulin resistance, especially in type 2 diabetics (who also struggle with insulin resistance).
+The micronutrient chromium has been used for decades to treat insulin resistance.
+It proved beneficial especially in type 2 diabetics (who also struggle with insulin resistance).

 Supplements for irregular or absent menstrual periods